...A lambda-expression shall not appear in an unevaluated operand...

 assert(typeid(EXTRACT_TYPE(a)) == typeid(b))

 loopn composes a functor to itself n times.
-I test it by passing in a generic lambda.
+I test it by

 // Loop 0 times: don't call F